stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 ===========================================

 There are several context initialization flags and context mode flags to control XML serialization at runtime.
-The flags are set with `soap_new1()` for heap allocation of contexts:
+The flags are set with `soap_new1()` to allocate and initialize a new context:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     struct soap *soap = soap_new1(<flag> | <flag> ... | <flag>);